 - NO OS/OW Permit travel allowed

-- PERMIT OFFICE will be CLOSED: no permit applications will be processed
+- PERMIT OFFICE will be OPEN: permit applications will be processed as usual.

 - 2015 HOLIDAY TRAVEL RESTRICTIONS2016 HOLIDAY TRAVEL RESTRICTIONS